BioinformaticsLabAtMUN/sRNARanking/README.md

 ## Output

-The output file consists of three columns: the sequence ID, the probability of not being a sRNA, and the probability of being a SRNA (third column).
+The output file consists of three columns: the sequence ID, the probability of not being a sRNA, and the probability of being a sRNA (third column).
 Note that per each sequence the probability at the 2nd column + the probability at the 3rd column equals to 1.
+The output file only contains two column labels: one for the 2nd column and one for the third column.

 Empirically we found that the minimum probability threshold to deem a sequence a likely sRNA and obtain a precision above 0.5 is 0.4 in the third column.
 Take into account that setting a higher minimum probability threshold of being a sRNA will increase the precision of the results.

 ## Citing
 If you use this script, please cite: